TomWerner/sentiment_analysis/lstm/README.md

 Online tutorial and original python codes are from: http://deeplearning.net/tutorial/lstm.html

+The best accuracy is 86.1% with 1024 hidden units.

 ## notes
 `Optimizer: adadelta`, which is an adaptive learning rate method.
 So, initial learning rate (0.001) has no effect and is not needed.